jasonumiker/eks-quickstart-immersion/README.md

 A few noteworthy things in our template that CDK makes easy:

-[TODO copy/paste in interesting stuff from the bootrap CDK .py]
+[TODO copy/paste in interesting stuff from the bootstrap CDK .py]

 ### Have a look through the EKS console at our console and workloads